BDawgonnit/MorseCode/README.md

 Morse Code
 ==========

 UPDATE: This was my code submission to a company called TrueFit from several years ago.
 I was applying for a front end developer position at the time, so I focused my efforts on JavaScript.
-Though I would do many things differently now - like use modules, build steps with a tool like Webpack or Rollup and Babel or some other transpiler with ES6+ syntax - I like to keep this around for a few reasons but, mostly, it serves as a demonstration of how I've grown over the years.
+Though I would do many things differently now - like use modules and a bundler like Webpack or Rollup and Babel or some other transpiler with ES6+ syntax - I like to keep this around for a few reasons but, mostly, it serves as a demonstration of how I've grown over the years.

 The Problem